Teaching with Zoom

 You can choose to restrict or allow students annotating the whiteboard content that is being shared using the “Security” button on the host control panel while in the meeting, or by using the “More Options” ellipsis ("…") in the screen sharing controls that appear when you are using the whiteboard or sharing your screen.

 You can join your meeting from multiple devices (one computer, one tablet, and one phone).
 The main device you join the meeting with should be a computer, so that the full suite of meeting control options is available.
-This device should join the meeting first and be made “Host.”
+This device should join the meeting first and be the “Host” and controlling the cameras and microphones.

-• When entering the meeting on your phone or tablet, do not join “device or computer audio” when prompted joining the meeting.
+- When entering the meeting on your phone or tablet, do not join “device or computer audio” and instead choose No Audio when prompted as you join the meeting.
 Disconnect the audio on the phone or tablet (don’t just mute and turn the volume down, use the audio options to disconnect it entirely), or ideally don't join computer audio when joining the meeting.

-• Turn off the video on the device.
+- Turn off the video on the tablet device.

-• Share the screen of the device you want to draw with.
-You can select the Whiteboard within Zoom and use your finger or stylus to draw and write more naturally.
+- On your drawing device, share the screen in the Zoom meeting and then switch to the app or whiteboard and use your finger or stylus to draw and write more naturally.

 Attendance Reports in Zoom